syllybelle/cv-se/docs/README.md

     - Working with medical specialists and the health product owner to translate the client needs into a scoped plan of analysis, identifying key health-related project outcomes.
     - Scoping and prototyping development of full-stack solutions for live client-facing dashboards
     - Providing the client with technical roadmaps and updates, scope realignment, communication of dependencies and dependency resolution with client technical teams.
-    - Adapting extract-load-transform processes and cloud infrastructure to handle diverse client data sources and output requirements
+    - Working primarily with Azure Databricks, adapting extract-load-transform processes and cloud infrastructure to handle diverse client data sources and output requirements

 + Data Scientist +
     <p> <a href="https://wimmy.co.za/"><img src="assets/wimmy.webp" alt="Wimmy logo with hyperlink" style="height: 1.5em; vertical-align: center; float: left; margin-right: 1em"> </a>  <b>Wimmy (Pty) Ltd</b>  </p>